Ackman worried if regulators would eye Herbalife

 He added, however that he does not think that people can make money in the long term even though short-term gains are possible.

 During his investment career, Ackman has not been involved in many shorts, where an investor bets that the stock price will fall.
-The most noteworthy was his bet against mortgage insurer MBIA Inc (MBI.N), which took years to play out.
+The most noteworthy was his bet against mortgage insurer MBIA Inc, which took years to play out.

 But this time there will be a quicker resolution, Ackman predicted, adding that it helps that his own stature is far bigger now than when he bet against MBIA.

 Besides discussing Herbalife, Ackman also spent time discussing J.C.
-Penney Co Inc (JCP.N), the embattled retailer which is a big holding for Pershing Square.
+Penney Co Inc, the embattled retailer which is a big holding for Pershing Square.

 “The stock prices says we are not going to succeed,” Ackman said, noting that he obviously disagrees.